csehviktor/watch-together/README.md

 ## Run

-Make sure you have Docker installed and Docker Compose installed.
+Make sure you have Docker and Docker Compose installed.

 No editing of `.env` or `docker-compose.yml` is required.